 Åbo Akademi University (ÅAU), Finland, offers a variety of undergraduate and graduate programmes and extensive research opportunities to 7000 students. ÅAU has an acknowledged position at the forefront of research in multiple areas such as biosciences, computer science, democracy, human rights, material sciences, process chemistry and psychology.

 Since 2006 the Salesian University Institute of Turin (Istituto Universitario Salesiano di Torino Rebaudengo - IUSTO) hosts degrees in Psychology and offers a number of post-graduate courses organized in cooperation with national and international partners.
 In 2011 IUSTO inaugurated the department of CRIMELAB, which is becoming one of the most important national centres of research and training in forensic psychology, investigative psychology and criminology.

-The Scientific Committee gather official representatives of the above mentioned organizations and three eminent experts: Professor Pär Anders Granhag, University of Gothenburg (Sweden); Professor Peter J. van Koppen, Maastricht University (The Netherlands); and Professor Jessica Woodhams, University of Birmingham (United Kingdom).
+The Scientific Committee gather official representatives of the above mentioned organizations and four eminent experts: Emeritus Professor Antony Beech, University of Birmingham (United Kingdom); Professor Pär Anders Granhag, University of Gothenburg (Sweden); Professor Peter J. van Koppen, Maastricht University (The Netherlands); and Professor Jessica Woodhams, University of Birmingham (United Kingdom).